victorgreatjoy/ReciptoVerse-/WEEK1_DAY1-2_COMPLETION_REPORT.md

 ## Overview

-Successfully implemented a modern design system and UI component library for ReciptoVerse, transforming the application's visual foundation with African-inspired themes and professional user experience enhancements.
+Successfully implemented a modern design system and UI component library for ReceiptoVerse, transforming the application's visual foundation with African-inspired themes and professional user experience enhancements.

 ## 🎨 Design System Implementation